-The Access and Leadership Development unit enhances MU’s ability to engage and impact students from underrepresented and underserved populations throughout the various stages of the K-20 pipeline; thereby positively affecting student access, development and educational and career outcomes.
+The Office of Access and Leadership Development enhances MU’s ability to engage and impact students from underrepresented and underserved populations throughout the various stages of the K-20 pipeline; thereby positively affecting student access, development and educational and career outcomes.

 Created to provide a platform for young people to voice their experiences of victory and oppression and share positive examples of community building.
 Using an asset-based approach to learning and sharing, students are challenged to focus more on how to critically examine one’s own experiences, their surrounding environment, and society through the arts.